K9 (TV series): Connections to Doctor Who

-As this is not a BBC production, direct references to Doctor Who are not legally allowed for rights reasons.
+As this was not a BBC production, direct references to Doctor Who were not legally allowed for rights reasons.
 However, Baker and Tams have confirmed that this K9 is the original K9 Mark I, who appeared in Doctor Who from The Invisible Enemy (1977) to The Invasion of Time (1978).
 This model was last seen in the possession of Leela on Gallifrey; in the first episode, the robot dog is damaged and undergoes a "regeneration" into a new, more advanced form capable of flight.
 He then explains that most of his memory was damaged, so he cannot remember anything about himself or his past.

 The decision to launch the show in Australia on 3 April, the launch date for Doctor Whos "The Eleventh Hour", which introduced Matt Smith as the Eleventh Doctor, was interpreted by the Gawker Media blog io9 as a way of taking advantage of the latter show's popularity to boost interest in the new show.